compsigh/web/app/docs/web-platform/how-to-publish.md

 ### `Playground`

-Useful for examples, or showcases that can't be used in `Media`:
+Useful for code examples and other showcases:

 ```tsx showLineNumbers
 <Playground>